Who's Singin' Over There?: Plot

 On Saturday, 5 April 1941, one day before the Axis invasion of the Kingdom of Yugoslavia, a colourful group of random passengers on a country road deep in the heart of Serbia board a dilapidated bus, headed for the capital Belgrade.
-The group includes two Gypsy musicians, a World War I veteran, a Germanophile, a budding singer, a sickly looking man, and a hunter with a shotgun.
+The group includes two Romani musicians, a World War I veteran, a Germanophile, a budding singer, a sickly looking man, and a hunter with a shotgun.
 The bus is owned by Krstić Sr., and driven by his impressionable and dim-witted son Miško.

 Along the way, they are joined by a priest and a pair of young newlyweds who are on their way to the seaside for their honeymoon, and are faced with numerous difficulties: an army roadblock forcing a detour, a farmer ploughing the road which, he claims, stretches over his land, a flat tire, a funeral, two feuding families, a shaky bridge, Krstić Jr.'s recruitment into the army, and a lost wallet.
 All these slow the bus down and expose rifts among the travelers.

 During the early morning of Sunday, 6 April, amid rumours of war, they finally reach Belgrade only to be caught in the middle of the Luftwaffe raid (Operation Punishment).
-The only apparent surviving passengers are the two Gypsy musicians who sing the film's theme song before the end.
+The only apparent surviving passengers are the two Romani musicians who sing the film's theme song before the end.